LLNL/merlin/docs/source/merlin_commands.rst

     (merlin3_7) $ merlin-example --help

-This will list the available example workflowsand a description for each one.
+This will list the available example workflows and a description for each one.
 To select one:

 .. code:: bash